jingenito/CSC230/README.md

 <h3>Term: Spring 2020</h3>

 <p>
-  Contains all projects and homework assignments done in the CSC 230 class.
+  Contains all projects and homework assignments done in the CSC 230 class.<br/>
+  The tasks.json file
 </p>